-Technology is available today to allow multiple devices at a field site to be polled locally by a data concentrator in the field.
+Technology is available today to allow multiple site devices to be polled locally by a data concentrator in the field.
 This device can offer a number of advantages in certain applications:

 - Reduced communications costs.
-Interface to the host system communications software is via a single communications media link. - Report-by-exception, whereby alarms are reported to the host when they are detected, can be supported by the concentrator.
+Interface to the host system communications software is via a single communications media link. - Report-by-exception, whereby alarms are reported to the host when they

-• Native protocols for the field devices and for the host can be supported.
-The concentrator can gather data from the field devices using the native protocols of the devices and report the data to the host using the native protocol of the host.
-This "protocol conversion" function can be very desirable as it allows an already in-place SCADA host to gather data from new devices whose protocol language is not supported by the host.
+- are detected, can be supported by the concentrator. - Native protocols for the field devices and for the host can be supported.
+The concentrator can gather data from the field devices using the native protocols of the devices and report the data to the host using the native protocol of the host thus allowing an already in-place host system to gather data from multi-vendor field devices.